project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Allan-savory-what-investors-should-do-groundswell-shorts.md

 ---
-title: Allan Savory, What investors should do - Groundswell Shorts
+title: Allan Savory What Investors Should Do Groundswell Shorts
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-07-01)